schuderer/mllaunchpad/docs/datasources.rst

 connection only once.
 For this, you specify a separate ``dbms:`` section in your configuration where you give each connection a name (e.g. ``my_connection``) which you can refer to in your ``datasource`` config by a type like e.g. ``dmbs.my_connection``.
-See :class:`~mllaunchpad.resource.OracleDataSource` below for an example.
+See :class:`~mllaunchpad.datasources.OracleDataSource` below for an example.

 Built-in DataSources and DataSinks
 ------------------------------------------------------------------------------